oracle/macaron/README.md

 - Macaron automatically detects and analyzes direct dependencies for Java Maven projects.
 This process might take a while during the first run but will be faster during the subsequent runs.
 To skip analyzing the dependencies you can pass ``--skip-deps`` option.
 - If you supply a remote path, the repository is cloned to `git_repos/` before the analysis starts.
 If the repository has already been cloned to `git_repos/`, Macaron will not clone the repository and proceed to analyze the local repo instead.
 - The `branch` and `digest` in the config file or `-b` and `-d` in the CLI are all optional and can be omitted.
-- At the moment, if an SBOM is provided with `-sbom`, Macaron uses the dependency data within the SBOM instead of running the dependency plugins against the target repo.
+- If an SBOM is provided via `--sbom-path` option, Macaron will not detect the dependencies automatically.
+Note that `--skip-deps` option disables dependency analysis even if an SBOM file is provided.

 ### Verifying a policy